gsl-lite/gsl-lite/README.md

 ```

-It is possible to selectively disable either pre- or postcondition checking with the following macros:
+It is possible to enable only precondition or only postcondition checking with one of the following macros:

 \-D<b>gsl\_CONFIG_CONTRACT\_EXPECTS\_ONLY</b>
-Define this macro to disable all runtime checking and evaluation of postcondition contracts.
+Define this macro to permit runtime checking and evaluation for precondition contracts only.

 \-D<b>gsl\_CONFIG\_CONTRACT\_ENSURES\_ONLY</b>
-Define this macro to disable all runtime checking and evaluation of precondition contracts.
+Define this macro to permit runtime checking and evaluation for postcondition contracts only.

 The following macros control the handling of runtime contract violations: